Getting Started with CheriBSD 24.05

 │ share it with other operating systems? │

-│ data currently stored there. │
+│ currently stored there. │

 Partition (entire disk - confirmation)